LibraryCarpentry/lc-overview/_episodes/01-intro-to-library-carpentry.md

 ## Using data tools together

 It is unlikely that any of the software that we use to work with data will have all of tools we need to complete our project from beginning to end.
 Thinking through the workflow that you will use to complete all of the steps in your project before you start will help you choose the file types, naming conventions, and software to complete your tasks.
-Let's take a look at a few examples of what this might look like in our hypothetical library space planning project.
+Let's take a look at an example of what this might look like in our hypothetical library space planning project.

-1.
+We want to explore the circulation statistics of our physical collection outside of our integrated library system (ILS).
+1. We export the data from the ILS as a CSV (comma separated values) file, giving it the name **2021-05-24_ilsExport_raw_v01.csv** and save it to a folder called **2021_rawData**.
+2. We know that the raw data has errors accumulated over decades of changing cataloging practice, so we open the CSV file in **OpenRefine** so we can use the faceting tools to find possible inconsistencies.
+3. Once we are done, we export the data as a CSV to a new folder called **2021_processedData** using the name **2021-05-27_ilsExport_proc_v01.csv**.
+4. We also export the JSON file of each step we used to clean our data in OpenRefine so we know what we did and can do it again. (more in the [OpenRefine Lesson](https://librarycarpentry.org/lc-open-refine/)).
+5. We import our new table of processed data from the ILS into a SQL database so we can put datasets from different sources together (more in the [SQL Lesson](https://librarycarpentry.org/lc-sql/)).

+> ### Each data project is different...
+> While we will discuss suggestions for ways to work through data projects, there is no definitive "right" way to go through a project.
+What we hope you take away from this workshop is a sense of the tools that are available, where they might be applied, and how to get help if you need it.
+>
+{: .callout}

+> ## Discussion
+> Do you have:
+> - a lesson from a past project that you want to share?
+> - OR something specific that you want to learn about today?
+{: .challenge}